buckaroogeek/copr-k8s-refresh/README.md

 ## Requirements

-1. Provide a default version of Kubernetes for each Fedora release (see also tranistion notes below).
-The default version of Kubernetes is the most current release that utilizes the same go language version that is default for the Fedora release.
+1. Provide a default version of Kubernetes for each Fedora release (see also transition notes below).
+The default version of Kubernetes is the most current release available when the Fedora release reaches General Availability (GA).
+The Kubernetes version must also be compatible with the Go language version that is default for the Fedora release.
+Specifically, the Go version must satisfy the `BuildRequires golang >= xxxx``` constraint where ```xxx``` is the 'built with' Go version for Kubernetes.
-1. Provide alternate versions of Kubernetes for each Fedora release, where the alternate version is still supported upstream and based on a version of the go language that can be compiled using the Fedora version of go.
+1. Provide alternate versions of Kubernetes for each Fedora release, where the alternate version is still supported upstream and based on a version of the go language that satisfies the BuildRequires constraint.
 1. For Fedora node in a Kubernetes cluster, only one version of Kubernetes is expected to be installed.
 1. For Fedora machines used to host the Kubernetes command line client (kubectl) multiple versions of the client package could be installed so that the user can manage multiple Kubernetes clusters with differing versions.
-1. (provisional) Provide environment-module files to enable easy switching between kubectl versions.
+1. (provisional) Provide an environment-module configuration to enable a standard mechanism for switching between kubectl versions.

 ## Transition Guidelines